perokvist/Scaling.Lab/readme.md

 In this part you should determine a scaling strategy.
 Configure your site for scaling and explore the strategy through load tests.
 In the end of the lab session each team should present their findings and lessons learned.

+We'll dicuss this part in the lab introduction.

 ##### Part 3 - Clean up

 Remove all your sites and add-on after presentations.